kyma-project/test-infra/cmd/image-builder/README.md

 - **BUILD_COMMIT_SHA**: The commit SHA that the image is built from.

-## Supported Image Repositories for pushes
+## Image Repositories Supported for Pushes

 Image Builder pushes images to Google Cloud Artifact Registry.